couetilc/react-social-icons/README.md

 - Grep for all TODO/todo in the repository, address anything there.

+- figure out how to configure typescript so I don't need to tsignore so much in playwright files, jesus, or just switch playwright files to js.

 - get typescript declaration file emitted for dist/

 - need to make forward refs work.